-People rely on Propolis for boosting their immune system.
-This gives them a full resistance from common cold and speedy recovery.
+People rely on Propolis for boosting their immune systems.
+This gives them full resistance from the common cold and speedy recovery.

 Due to its antioxidant properties, it is widely in use for health benefits and to keep any potential diseases away.

 Dosage and side effects

 It depends upon the usage of users.
 Though we find specific methods of dosage from the supplement manufacturers there is no established dosage of Propolis.